 Another story in this film is “The Rats”, this story is about revenge by a young woman who works at a roadside diner.
 One night, an old man walks in, and she immediately identifies him as the corrupt official who led her father to commit suicide.
 She is clearly disturbed after seeing this individual, but she is not inclined to do anything about it, but, her fellow cook suggests that she poisons him with rat poison.

-The woman is caught in a dilemma because the rat poison is expired: she wonders whether it is more or less potent, betting on its efficiency and suffering exactly like a player having bet hundreds of dollars on a match with a William Hill promo code and waiting for the issue : winning or loosing everything ?
+The woman is caught in a dilemma because the rat poison is expired: she wonders whether it is more or less potent, betting on its efficiency and suffering exactly like a player having bet hundreds of dollars on a match with a sports betting bonus and waiting for the issue : winning or loosing everything ?

 The third story is “Road to Hell”, where a corporate guy in a sports car insults a pickup truck driver.
 The story gets interesting after the corporate guy looks in his rear view mirror to find the enraged pickup driver hot on his heels.
 The fourth story is “Bombita” featuring Ricardo Darin, who seeks justice for some parking woes.
 The fifth story is “The Deal” a cover up story after the occurrence of a bad incident and finally, “Till Death Do Us Part”, a story about a wedding, love, and heartbreak.